akelley/PodTalk/README.md

 # Podtalk

-Podtalk is a social podcast sharing application that creates a community where people can talk about, listen to, and keep up to date with their favorite podcasts.
-Users can build a profile that displays their saved favorite podcasts and participate in conversations about each week's episode as it is released.
+Podtalk is a podcast-sharing, social networking application where people can talk about, listen to and keep up to date with their favorite podcasts.
+Users can build a profile that displays their user info, commments, favorite podcasts and episodes.

-This app utilizes the iTunes search api to retrieve the RSS feed for each podcast and then converts that feed into JSON.
-The RSS data is used to build a page for each individual podcast episode that includes the description, audio, and a space for conversation.
+This app utilizes the iTunes Search API and converts each podcast's RSS feed into JSON.
+The JSON data is then used to build pages for individual podcasts and podcast episodes and display their descriptions, release dates, MP3s and conversation threads.

-React front-end, Express, Node.js, MySQL
+Frontend: React.js, Express.js, Node.js
+Backend: MySQL

 https://podtalk.herokuapp.com